 There is a growing need to increase the degree of connectivity of mobile devices, both new and existing, to support a growing set of applications, but doing so without overloading existing RF spectrum or requiring additional hardware.
 Off-loading is an important part of today’s mobile networking infrastructure.

-OCC based solutions to this problem address a significant opportunity, extending to billions of existing devices, to provide secure non Radio Frequency (RF) based communications capability between mobile devices and/or between mobile devices and fixed infrastructure on either a one to one, or one to many or many to one basis.
+Broadening the wavelengths of operation and adding optical communications for cameras to this standard addresses a significant additional opportunity, extending to billions of existing devices, to provide secure non Radio Frequency (RF) based communications capability between mobile devices and/or between mobile devices and fixed infrastructure on either a one to one, or one to many or many to one basis.
 Using light frequencies rather than RF allows for significant additional unlicensed bandwidth without RF interference.
 The ability to use existing hardware for many applications contains the cost.

 Potential applications include secure point-to-point communication, Location Based Services (LBS), secure point-to-multipoint communication (office, hospital, air plane), Intelligent Transportation Systems (ITS), General Information Broadcasting, Line-of-Sight (LOS) marketing, Augmented Reality, LED-ID, IoT (Internet of Things), M2M, D2D, and many more.